Search Contact information

 We've installed

-To start a session click on the icon at the bottom of the DPO terminals' screen and look for "Start Python".
+To start a session click on the appsicon icon at the top of the central system's linux terminals' screen and look in "CUED other start scripts" for "Start Python".

 The university is keen on Python on the grounds that it is easy to use, well designed, and rich in packages (add-ons).
 See their list of Python training courses.